14 Sep Beltany Stone Circle

 To add to the distinctiveness of this circle, a rather horrific-looking Iron Age stone head, only 25.5cm (10in) tall (see below right), was found in or near the monument, perhaps indicating that the site had a ritual use for many centuries after its construction.
 And certainly the name, “Beltany,”3 with its unmistakable resonance with the Celtic calendar’s fire festival of Bealtaine, or May Day,4 suggests that folk memory long considered the locale to be a center of ritual observance.
 The association with dimly remembered ritual is not unique to Beltany, nor is it unique to stone circles in Ireland.
 In Scotland, for example, some such monuments were known in the countryside as “Auld Kirk,” or “Sunken Kirk” (Church), perhaps evidence that the circles were thought to have a religious significance.5

 The romantic and mythic character of the Beltany Stone Circle are palpable, embedded in this landscape 3.2km (2mi) south of Raphoe.
 The stunning panoramic view from this high hill is inspiring in itself, and overlooking the area is Croaghan Hill, where in legend the warrior Itha, the uncle of Milesius, the first of Ireland’s legendary invaders, was laid to rest in the passage tomb on its summit after he was killed in the Battle of Magh Itha, the initial foray against the Tuatha De Danaan.
 The allure of the site is such that C.S.
-MacCath’s book of poems and stories, The Ruin of Beltany Ring: A Collection of Pagan Poems and Tales, was published in 2013, featuring a photograph of the stone circle on its cover.
+MacCath’s book of poems and stories, The Ruin of Beltany Ring: A Collection of Pagan Poems and Tales, features a photograph of the stone circle on its cover.
 Adding to the aura of the place, to the south-west of the stone circle are the remains of a circular earthen enclosure, some 35m (38yd) in diameter.
 Early maps noted this as an “Old Graveyard,” but its actual origin is a mystery.6

 “The importance of the Raphoe area in pre-Christian times is highlighted not only by the density of prehistoric monuments in its environs (in particular standing stones) and a widespread distribution of prehistoric artifacts, but also by the size of some of these monuments.”
 7